Independent Claims Adjuster

+So you think you might like to become an independent claims adjuster?
 Independent claims adjusters handle insurance claims for the loss of property, damages, or personal injury.
-They examine claims, negotiate settlements, and approve or reject claimants' payments.
+They examine claims, negotiate settlements, and approve or reject claim payments.
 A claims adjuster may be tasked with interviewing police, medical professionals, witnesses, attorneys, or claimants to compile information regarding accidents and any resulting injuries.
 The claims adjuster then uses the information compiled from the interviews to complete a report and determine whether and how much to pay a claimant.

 |Licensure and/or Certification||Adjuster's license often required; requirements vary by state|